himb0/shop/README.md

 # **Design Considerations**

-- Re-usability - `resourceTypes:` `traits`
+- Re-usability - The idea of reusability is a fundamental principle followed while designing Shop RAML spec.
+I have used `collection` `resourceTypes:` `traits` `uses` to incorporate this feature.
-- Less coupling
-- High Cohension
-- Performance
-- Error handling
-- Modularity -
+- Modularity - Modules: shop, customer, order, product, and order details are independent in nature which promotes less coupling and high cohension.
-- Standard practices of RAML
+- Standard practices of RAML - Use of inheritance through `uses` `collections` and promote re-usabiliy through `traits` `resourceTypes`
+- Performance - `Connection:Keep-Alive` ensures the HTTP connection is persistent once a 3 way handshake is established with the server and the servicing client.
+- Error handling - Extensive use of error handling in network layer to cover all the possible edge cases.

 ## **Reference**